 Let’s start cycling!

-- Once your new aquarium is set up and running with new saltwater, add the bacteria source and nickel-sized piece(s) of shrimp on the same day
+- Once your new aquarium is set up and running with new saltwater (salinity should be 1.022-1.024 Specific Gravity or 31-33ppt), add the bacteria source and two nickel-sized pieces of shrimp at the same time.

-- Take your first set of water quality readings – this includes temperature, salinity, pH, ammonia, and nitrite
+- Take your baseline water quality readings – this includes temperature, salinity, pH, ammonia, and nitrite.

 DO’s & DON’T’s of Cycling

 - DO read this entire blog post and the Fish-less Cycling Program Guidelines to fully understand the cycling process and how to cycle your new jellyfish aquarium

 - DON’T skip any part of this blog as it contains all of the essential information you need to know about cycling!